 Will it cost me to apply for a personal loan?

 There are many lenders that will take out their “cut” for lending the money before it is transferred to your account, this is called an origination fee.
-For instance, if the fee is 3% of the loan and you take out $10,000, the amount you will receive is $9,700.
+For instance, if you take out a $10,000 loan and the fee is 3% of the loan, the amount you will actually receive is $9,700.
 The fee percentage depends on your credit profile.

 Usually, there is no application fee when applying for a loan, so if you do not get approved you will not be required to pay anything out of pocket.
 If there is any doubt, ask before you apply because application fees are non-refundable.